-We also have a directory sync tool via a Single-Sign-On (SSO) API so that your business’ active directory integrates seamlessly alongside Google Workspace.
+There’s also a directory sync tool via a Single-Sign-On (SSO) API so that your business’ active directory integrates seamlessly alongside Google Workspace.
 Google Workspace Single Sign-on API lets you:

 Integrate with leading web single sign on systems, or facilitate authentication via Active Directory or other directory servers.

 Integrate Google Workspace with websites that have their own username and authentication mechanisms, eliminating the need for users to log in multiple times.